The Teams AI Library, M365 Agents SDK & Toolkit and how to run Doom in Teams

 - The Teams AI Library - An SDK that abstracts away a lot of the complexity of the M365 Agents SDK, and allows for rapid creation of Teams AI agents.

-- The Microsoft 365 Agents Toolkit - Tooling that simplifies the scaffolding of agent projects, deployment, etc.
+- The Microsoft 365 Agents Toolkit - Tooling that simplifies the scaffolding of agent projects, provisioning of infrastructure, deployment, etc, which is available as extensions to Visual Studio and VS Code.

-So, let’s look into these in a little more detail.
+So, let’s look into some of these options in a little more detail.

 Microsoft 365 Agents Toolkit and SDK

-The Microsoft 365 Agents Toolkit is an extension that can be installed to VS Code, Visual Studio as well as GitHub Copilot.
+The Microsoft 365 Agents Toolkit is an extension that can be installed in VS Code, Visual Studio as well as GitHub Copilot.
 There is also a CLI available.

 Ah well, let’s try another project template.
-We’ll try the “Weather Agent” template, that uses Semantic Kernel for orchestration.
-This one actually works in the Playground with the model gpt-5-mini
+We’ll try the “Weather Agent” template, that has no reliance on the Microsoft.Teams.AI bits, and uses Semantic Kernel for orchestration.
+This template actually works in the Playground with the model gpt-5-mini:

-If I select “Microsoft Teams (browser)” and hit “Start”, the toolkit starts provisioning all the infra necessary to debug the Teams agent:
+If I select “Microsoft Teams (browser)” and hit “Start”, the toolkit starts provisioning all the infrastructure necessary to debug the Teams agent locally:

-One snag that I hit was that the provisioning failed until I manually created a dev tunnel in Visual Studio:
+One snag that I hit was that the provisioning failed until I manually created a dev tunnel in Visual Studio (and removed the one that already existed):

 Here is the bot running in Teams and being debugged locally, in all its glory: